-It is the mission of the St. Lucie County Fire District to preserve life and property by providing safe, efficient and professional emergency services, fire prevention and public education; together with community services for our residents and visitors now and into the future.
+It is the mission of the St. Lucie County Fire District to preserve life and property by providing safe, efficient and professional emergency services, community risk reduction, and public education; together with community services for our residents and visitors now and into the future.

 The St. Lucie County Fire District is an independent, county-wide special district which is governed by a seven member Fire Board, comprised of two commissioners from the City of Ft.
 Pierce, two councilmembers from the City of Port St. Lucie, two St. Lucie County Commissioners, and an appointee by the Governor of the State of Florida.

 Photo Courtesy of Paul Millet, Palm Beach Post

 Fire & Emergency Medical Services

 Fire and emergency medical services in St. Lucie were consolidated into this independent special district, which eliminated the need and cost for managing multiple fire/EMS agencies.
 Unlike typical fire departments, the St. Lucie County Fire District must also handle all support functions on its own.